worktheclock/replit.github.io/tutorials/21-build-snake-with-kaboom.md

 ```

-We set the loop to run every 0.2 seconds, or 5 times a second to get smooth movement.
-You can try experiment with different times to see the effect on the game.
-Then we check the flag variable `run_loop` we defined earlier – if it is false, we exit early without updating anything.
+We set the action to run every 0.2 seconds, or 5 times a second to get smooth movement.
+Since the `action` function updates game objects on each frame we use the [`dt()` function](https://kaboomjs.com/doc#dt) to get the time that has elapsed between the previous and current frame, so that we can keep track if 0.2 seconds has elapsed for us to move the snake.
+If the desired delay has not elapsed we exit early without updating anything otherwise we reset the timer and execute the code to move the snake.
+You can try experiment with different times to see the effect on the game by adjusting the value of the `move_delay` variable.
+We also check the flag variable `run_action` we defined earlier – if it is false, we exit early without updating anything.
 Then, the function defines 2 local variables, `move_x` and `move_y`, which is used to determine where to place the 'next' block relative to the head of the snake.

 Then the function switches on the value of the current direction the snake is heading in.
 For each direction, the `move_x` and `move_y` are set to either 0, block_size or -1 * block_size.
 If the snake is moving left or right, we add or subtract a block from the x dimension accordingly.
 The same occurs if the snake is moving up or down, but in the y dimension.